How Did Democracy Come To This Sorry State?

 Loading

 The ongoing criminal trial of Donald Trump (the first one; others are to follow) continues to expose the difference between what he and his followers believe and anything related to evidence, truth, or facts.
 Trump lies.
 Blatantly, shamelessly, openly, and frequently.
 He lies so often that quite literally nothing he says can be trusted as truthful or factual.
 It’s not simply opponents who are aware of his lies.
-His followers must know too, because his lies are so glaringly obvious and are debunked in all … click below for more ↓
+His followers must know too, because his lies are so glaringly obvious and are debunked in all but the extremist, pro-Putin, rightwing media (Fox Newz and Breitbart at the top of that … click below for more ↓

 On the Bay’s Libertarian Piffle